 For many people, money management can feel stressful even at the most “normal” of times.
 So, when facing a crisis, thinking about the best ways to manage money can seem even more overwhelming.

 We’ve compiled a few key points that can help you both manage your money and protect your credit and identity during a challenging time.

 One of the first steps to take when facing a financial crisis is to reduce expenses.
 To do this, you’ll need to know exactly what your expenses are.
 This way, you can be sure that you’re meeting any financial obligations and not getting hit with late or missed payment fees.

 To get started, if you already follow a budget, use it as a resource to make a list of your regular spending.
 If you don’t follow a budget, this exercise can help you create one to use moving forward.

 Once you’ve looked at your budget, take the review of your finances one step further by looking at any account statements from the past year, such as those from your credit union or bank and credit cards.
 This will help give you an accurate picture of where your money has gone.
-You can use the Financial Summary tool within online banking under My Money to see transaction history by category for your PSECU cards, as well as your shares.

 As you’re reviewing expenses, you’ll want to consider both fixed expenses, such as a cell phone bill or streaming service, that cost the same each month, and variable expenses, such as heat or air conditioning, that vary based on your usage.
 For variable expenses, you’ll want to consider the average cost over the year (the total annual cost divided by 12 months), as well as what season you’re currently in.
 Meaning that if you’re facing a financial crisis during the summer, you’ll want to consider that your typical summer cost for air conditioning may be higher than the annual average, and you’ll need to plan accordingly when mapping out your spending.